koad/io/README.md

 ## preload

-check the commands folder to see what comes pre-loaded, not alot.
+check the commands folder to see what comes preloaded, not a lot.

 - [/commands/init/README.md](/commands/init/README.md)
 - [/commands/whoami/README.md](/commands/whoami/README.md)